JohnSV18/Gym-workouts-intensive/README.md

 exercises specifically for that body part.
 This includes an image of the workout, as well as the steps and a video showing you how to do it.
 This way you don't have to be switching through tabs searching up a workout and then looking for a video on how to complete it.

+Give us a try and just click on a body part/muscle and enjoy your workout!